imagewize/callandor/README.md

 - WordPress 6.6+
 - PHP 8.2+
-- Sage 11 hybrid theme (recommended)
+- Non-block or hybrid theme (classic themes, Sage 11, or any theme without native pattern support)
 - Gutenberg block editor
-- theme.json support
+- theme.json support (recommended for optimal styling)

+**Not Required For:**
+- Full block themes (FSE themes) - they have built-in pattern support

 ## Installation